Fast expansion into harmonics on the ball: Main result

 which maps voxelated volumes to expansion coefficients.

 \begin{remark} In \eqref{eq:defB} and \eqref{eq:defB*}, the normalization constant $h^{3/2}$ is included to make the operator $B^*B$ close to the identity.
 Observe that

 Since $h^3$ is the volume of a voxel, the right-hand side is a Riemann sum for the inner product between $\psi_i$ and $\psi_j$.
-Therefore, since the functions $\psi_i$ are orthonormal, it approximately equals $1$ when $i=j$ and $0$ otherwise. \end{remark}
+Therefore, since the functions $\psi_i$ are orthonormal, it approximately equals $1$ when $i=j$ and $0$ otherwise; more precisely, if the number of basis functions $n$ is fixed, then $B^* B \to I$ as $V \rightarrow \infty$.
+See Remark~\ref{rmkbandlimith} and Figure~\ref{fig:condb} for further discussion. \end{remark}